List to Post

 I know you might want to go with celebrity influencers who have more than three-hundred thousand followers, but I’m telling you now that those type of stars will charge an arm and a leg to be a promoter for your brand.

 Celebrities are going to charge you based on how many people are just going to see their post.
-It’s not just about how many are going to be engaged in the picture.
+It’s not just about engagement.
 And more than likely they have a business agent or an agency that you will have to go through to agree to be in a partnership with them.

 Instead, you may want to look into getting a micro-Influencer who has about 250,000 followers or less.
 A micro-Influencer has higher engagements and more likely have viewers asking for recommendations and comments on your products.